subdigital/blog/source/_posts/2011-10-04-making-a-uibutton-flip-over.markdown

 the 2 strategies share identical values for the animation, so the flip transition types match, as well as the duration & animation curve.

-The code for this can be seen in the [https://github.com/chaione/chaioneui](ChaiOneUI project on Github).
+The code for this can be seen in the [ChaiOneUI project on Github](https://github.com/chaione/chaioneui).